An account holds a set of properties (name/value pairs) used by an application to connect to a remote service.

 The Home Portal URL in this case is the myportal

 part.
-Since this is configurable by the system administrator, the default value can be altered as needed in the advanced properties.
+Because this part is configurable by the system administrator, the default value can be altered as needed in the advanced properties.

 Enterprise Management Agent Accounts